7 ESSEX CONDOMINIUM 7 Essex Street, Chinatown, Manhattan, NY 10002

 Get to know Chinatown

 Despite communities in Brooklyn and Queens surpassing its size, Manhattan’s Chinatown remains the city’s first.
 Like the borders of most NYC neighborhoods, Chinatown is likewise challenging to entirely map out.
 Still, you’ll know you’re in the neighborhood when you’re in it: the trip down Mott Street and across Canal from adjacent Little Italy into the heart of Chinatown can feel transportive.
 Similar to its boundaries, the exact dates of Chinatown’s beginnings are tricky to pin down.
-Regardless, this Lower Manhattan locale continues to thrive, grow, and stay true to itself.
+Regardless, this Lower Manhattan locale continues to thrive.
 There’s history found around these lively lanes, including the Georgian Gothic Church of the Transfiguration, the winding Doyers Street, and the Kimlau Memorial Arch in Chatham Square — formerly an open-air market.
 For residents, Chinatown offers a chance to live in the heart of a dynamic area, with the Financial District, Lower East Side, SoHo, and Tribeca all at their doorstep.

 Chinatown Neighborhood Guide